IFarmYouEat/FarmHand/README.md

 ## Description

-The Prime Solo Project is a React-based application focused on providing robust solutions for contract and crop management.
+The Prime Solo Project is a React-based application focused on organize and tracking total grain produced and contracts for the amount of grain sold while delivering a weighted average price.
+This allows farmers to have a better picture of their financial position relative to their break even number.
+This App aims to provide a tool for farmers who are utilizing pen and notepad for tracking this information, or have no system at all.

 It features a user-friendly interface for seamlessly managing and visualizing contracts and agricultural data, making it an indispensable tool for professionals in the agriculture sector.

 ## Key Components

+### Crop Production Management

+    Crop Page: Serves as the hub for crop data management, integrating the CropModal for editing purposes and showcasing crop information in an organized manner.

+    Crop Modal: Manages crop-related information, offering fields for

 ### Contract Management

-    Contract Modal: Facilitates the creation and editing of contract details through a modal dialog, providing inputs for contract specifics and submission functionality.

     Contract Page: A dedicated page for contract management, featuring functionality to open the ContractModal for adding or editing contracts and displaying a list of contracts.

     Contract Table: Displays a comprehensive table of contracts, allowing users to view all contract details at a glance.
 Includes functionality for editing and removing contracts directly from the table.

-### Crop Management

-    Crop Modal: Manages crop-related information, offering fields for inputting details about crops, such as names and quantities.
-Designed for easy management and updating of crop data.

-    Crop Form: Allows for the addition of new crop yields, providing inputs for year, crop type, and yield amount.
-A tool for accurately tracking and updating crop production data.

-    Crop Page: Serves as the hub for crop data management, integrating the CropModal for editing purposes and showcasing crop information in an organized manner.
+    Contract Modal: Facilitates the creation and editing of contract details through a modal dialog, providing inputs for contract specifics and submission functionality.

 ## Styling